rrvt/PreOutpost/README.md

 ## Updates

+### Update 12/21/21

+While creating a template for a dialog box only application with a toolbar the Library was added to and changed to hopefully simplify toolbar creation.
+This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

+PreOutpost is a Dialog App and does not have any toolbars at this time.

+Also trimmed some of the unneeded MFC windows code from the InitInstance functions in both applications.

 ### Update 11/15/21

 Apparently CWinAppEx intializes the Shell Manager and CWinApp does not.
 To get some functionality in